ckdghk77/naver-crawler/README.md

 # web-crawling-naver

 **web-crawling-naver** is an automated bot that gathers and updates web content on [Naver](http://www.naver.com/), which is a Korean search engine, using [selenium](http://selenium-python.readthedocs.io/).
+The list of sites that

 ```
 install selenium